juanchomdiaz/ma-task-manager/README.md

 A simple task manager with authentication and gracefully session timeout handling, made with NextJS 10, ReactJs 17, hooks, Context API, NextAuth, react-bootstrap, and jest + enzyme.

-See it running live in Heroku: https://jmd-ma-task-manager.herokuapp.com/
+See it running live in Vercel: https://ma-task-manager-28srgype3-juanchomdiaz.vercel.app/
 ## How to run

 npm install